Unsupervised model-free representation learning: Uniform approximation

 We proceed to construct an estimator of $I_\infty(g)$ which is uniformly consistent over a set $\mathcal F$ of functions $g$, provided the time series satisfies mixing conditions.
-To this end, denote $\delta_k(n)$ the right-hand side of~(\ref{eq:thmix}).
-Observe that for each fixed $k\in\N$, $\delta_k(n)$ decreases exponentially fast with $n$.
-Therefore, it is possible to find a non-decreasing sequence $k_n:n\in\N$ such that $\delta_{k_n}(n)$ decreases exponentially fast with $n$, while $k_n\to\infty$.
-Define
+To this end, denote $\delta_k(n,\epsilon)$ the right-hand side of~(\ref{eq:thmix}).
+Assuming some monotonically non-decreasing sequence of integers $k_n$, define

-Furthermore, observe that, for any stationary time series we have, by definition, $h_\infty(g)=\lim_{k\to\infty} h_k(g)$.
-For uniform approximation of $I_\infty$ we need this convergence to hold uniformly over the set $\mathcal F$.
-This is akin to the mixing conditions, but, in general, does not follow from them.
-Thus, we strengthen the mixing conditions by requiring that the following holds